ISO 7637

 There are several distinct electrical transient waveforms that are required from this testing to ISO 7637-2.
-These pulses or waveforms include very high rise or fall times often in the nanosecond and microseconds range.
+These pulses or waveforms include very high voltage with short rise or fall times often in the nanosecond and microseconds range.
 These transients are designed to simulate electrical occurrences in operational environments, including a load dump simulation.
 ISO 7637 is referenced by many vehicle manufacturer standards and individual waveforms are modified to meet specific requirements.
 ISO 7637 includes both immunity and emissions components of electromagnetic compatibility testing.
 This standard, including ISO 7637-2, places specific requirements on test equipment that can be used to replicate electrical occurrences.